ieeesp2021sub/depcomm/README.md

 1. Log file.
 The log file needs to be put in the folder input in the project home directory depcomm_python
 2. Parameters including log file name and POI.
 They should be written to run.py in the project home directory depcomm_python
 ### Command
-After profiling the input, directly execute the following command from the project home directory:<br/>
+After configuring the input, directly execute the following command from the project home directory:<br/>
 	``python run.py``

 ### Data